 \subsection{Computation of the Upper Bound of the Prediction Horizon}

-The classic infinite-horizon MPC problem is solved by minimizing the infinite-dimensional cost function, which is computationally intractable in practice \cite{Ask17, Kou16}.
-Therefore, an upper bound must be calculated for the prediction horizon of the considered MPC problem.
-As described in the previous section, the prediction horizon of Problem 1 is divided into two operating modes: the stage and terminal modes.
+As described in the previous section, the prediction horizon of Problem 1/2 is divided into two operating modes: the stage and terminal modes.
 To ensure that the predictions made in the terminal mode satisfy the state, control, and slack constraints, the end state of the stage mode should lie in a positively invariant set $\chi _T $ under the dynamics defined by the state feedback control law ${\bf u} = {\bf Kx}$, Eq.
 (10b), and Eq.
 (10c) with the following mixed constraint for the augmented state ${\bf \tilde x} \equiv \left[ { } \right]^T$ \cite{Svr23}:

 The corresponding constraint matrices are expressed as follows: